Random surfaces and lattice Yang-Mills: Introduction

-where the sum is over edge-plaquette embeddings $(\mc{M}, \phi)$ with boundary $s$, $\mrm{area}(\mc{M}, \phi)$ is the total number of plaquettes in the edge-plaquette embedding, $(\phi^{-1})!$ is a combinatorial factor depending only on the plaquette counts, $\chi(\mc{M})$ is the Euler characteristic of $\mc{M}$, and $k = |s|$ is the number of loops. \end{theorem}
+where the sum is over edge-plaquette embeddings $(\mc{M}, \phi)$ with boundary $s$, $\mrm{area}(\mc{M}, \phi)$ is the total number of plaquettes in the edge-plaquette embedding, $(\phi^{-1})!$ is a combinatorial factor depending only on the plaquette counts, $\chi(\mc{M})$ is the Euler characteristic of $\mc{M}$, and $k = |s|$ is the number of loops.
+The sum converges absolutely in the following sense: the set of $(\mc{M}, \phi)$ with boundary $s$ may be partitioned based on the value of the plaquette count $\phi^{-1} = K$, and we have that